click-llc/click-integration-php/README.md

 ]);
 ```

-### 2) Create the application with application session for authtorization via token
+### 2) Create the application with application session for authorization via token
 ```php
 use click\applications\Application;
 use click\models\Payments;